 Who Should Apply

-This opportunity is ideal for an individual artist to show a small body of art work in a solo exhibition.
-The Jewel Gallery has also successfully hosted small group shows, where each artist is exhibiting a small body of work.
+This opportunity is ideal for an individual artist seeking to show a small body of art work in a solo exhibition.
+The Jewel Galleries have also successfully hosted small group shows, where each artist is exhibiting a small body of work.
 Individuals or organizations may apply to guest curate an exhibition.
 Schools may also apply to host an exhibition during the Youth Art Exhibition in March.

-This space is approximately 12’ x 22’ with 8+ feet of vertical space.
-The gallery is lit with halogen track lights.
+The Jewel Gallery I is approximately 12’ x 22’ with 10+ feet of vertical space while the Jewel Gallery II is approximately 12’x17′ with 10+ feet of vertical space.
+The galleries are lit with halogen track lights.
 Pedestals of various sizes are available.
-Walls can be painted to suit the exhibition.
+Walls can be painted to suit the exhibition pending Flagstaff Arts Council approval.

 The Coconino Center for the Arts is located at 2300 North Fort Valley Road (Highway 180).
 CCA is on the way to several Arizona attractions such as the Grand Canyon, Museum of Northern Arizona, and the Arizona Snowbowl.
 The facility includes a 4,000 square foot art Main Gallery and an indoor amphitheater that seats 200.

-All applications for exhibitions in the Jewel Gallery must be submitted online through this website.
+All applications for exhibitions in the Jewel Galleries must be submitted online through this website.
 At the bottom of this page, click on the green “Apply” button to access the application.

 If you are proposing an exhibition of new art work that has not been created yet, please upload images of art work that are similar in nature to the art work to be exhibited.